 In the past, creating professional quality tracks meant dropping some serious cash on high-end software and hardware.
 In more recent years, however, there has been a push toward making it more affordable for musicians to record at home.
 A key player in the development of these powerful yet straightforward apps is Apple.
 In 2004, they changed the game with their now-famous GarageBand application, included with every new mac.
 With it, they have successfully delivered the ability to record high-quality audio tracks to the masses.

 It’s now 2008 and this time Apple’s role isn’t creating new software, it’s offering the ideal device (the iPhone) and aiding in accelerating the development of new and powerful apps.
 They even provide a distribution system that as much as developers complain is still the simplest and most cost-effective way to deliver these new apps to the masses.

 Even in the early days and weeks following the release of the iPhone SDK, developers the world over were churning out music apps left, right, and center.

 Most follow Apple’s simplified, user-friendly philosophy, all without comprising the power and depth of the application, while others emerged to provide specialty music creation apps to a niche market.
-No other mobile platform can claim to offer so many option for music production on the go.
-Sure, applications have been made available for Palm and other mobile OSes, but none are even remotely close to the sheer power and ease-of-use offered with the latest round of iPhone music apps.
+No other mobile platform can claim to offer so many options for music production on the go.
+Sure, applications have been made available for Palm and other mobile OSes, but none are even remotely close to the sheer power and ease of use offered with the latest round of iPhone music apps.

 As is the case with any platform, the iPhone has its limitations.
-A storage capacity hardly suited for storing large sample banks and limited processing power, matched with the amount of resources required to run an app as complex as Logic make for a grim-looking future for true professional quality audio production on the iPhone.
+A storage capacity is hardly suited for storing large sample banks and limited processing power, matched with the number of resources required to run an app as complex as Logic makes for a grim-looking future for true professional quality audio production on the iPhone.
 But who knows, Apple has amazed before and if anyone has the experience to do it, it’s the folks over in Cupertino.